How to Plan a Trip to Rakahanga

 The population of Manihiki is around 80 people.

-Although there is an old airstrip on Rakahanga, it is no longer in use (it is too busy being reclaimed by the jungle).
+Although there is an old airstrip on Rakahanga, it is no longer in use, as the jungle has reclaimed it.
 The only way to get to Rakahanga is by sea.

-Most get to Rakahanga by taking a boat/ferry from Manihiki.
-There is no “schedule” for the ferry; it is arranged when the demand is there and when the weather conditions are calm enough.
+Most people get to Rakahanga by taking a boat or ferry from Manihiki.
+There is no set schedule for the ferry; it is arranged when demand is present and the weather conditions are calm enough.
 The journey between the two lagoons takes approximately two hours.

 Find out how to get to Manihiki in The Complete Travel Guide to Manihiki.